 - Improved mental health and well-being of people with PD and their care partners.

-- Decreased participants’ stress, A feeling of nervousness, worried thoughts and physical distress. and depression and improved sleep.
+- Decreased participants’ stress, A feeling of nervousness, worried thoughts and physical distress. and A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. and improved sleep.

 - Improved participants’ emotional well-being, even when PD (or general health) declined.